Anderson Hernández: Dominican Republic

-Hernández currently has played in his native country, the Dominican Republic, for Tigres del Licey.
+Hernández played in his native country, the Dominican Republic, for Tigres del Licey.
 He won the Rookie of the Year in the regular season and also the MVP during the finals.
-He and shortstop Erick Aybar are called "los menores" (Spanish for "the kids") and were known as one of the best middle infields in the Dominican Republic.
+Hernández and shortstop Erick Aybar are called "los menores" (Spanish for "the kids") and were known as one of the best middle infields in the Dominican Republic.

 Chunichi Dragons

-On December 12, 2013, Hernandez was unveiled by the Chunichi Dragons in the NPB as a new signing ahead of their 2014 campaign.
+On December 12, 2013, Hernández was unveiled by the Chunichi Dragons in the NPB as a new signing ahead of their 2014 campaign.

-On 29 October, 2016, it was confirmed that Hernandez would be released from the Dragons along with Ricardo Nanita, Juan Jaime, Drew Naylor and Leyson Septimo.
+On October 29, 2016, it was confirmed that Hernández would be released from the Dragons along with Ricardo Nanita, Juan Jaime, Drew Naylor and Leyson Septimo.

 Vaqueros Unión Laguna

-On April 10, 2017, Hernandez signed with the Vaqueros Unión Laguna of the Mexican Baseball League.
+On April 10, 2017, Hernández signed with the Vaqueros Unión Laguna of the Mexican League.
+He made 109 appearances for Unión Laguna, slashing .309/.359/.449 with five home runs, 68 RBI, and nine stolen bases.

 Tecolotes de los Dos Laredos

-On February 9, 2018, Hernandez was traded to the Tecolotes de los Dos Laredos of the Mexican Baseball League.
-He was released on May 1, 2018.
+On February 9, 2018, Hernández was traded to the Tecolotes de los Dos Laredos of the Mexican League.
+He made 23 appearances for Dos Laredos, hitting .307/.395/.440 with two home runs, 14 RBI, and three stolen bases.
+Hernández was released by the Tecolotes on May 1.

 Olmecas de Tabasco

-On July 3, 2018, Hernandez signed with the Olmecas de Tabasco of the Mexican Baseball League.
-He became a free agent following the 2018 season.
+On July 3, 2018, Hernández signed with the Olmecas de Tabasco of the Mexican League.
+He made 55 appearances for Tabasco, batting .276/.323/.355 with one home run, 19 RBI, and four stolen bases.
+Hernández became a free agent following the season.

+Coaching career

+On August 10, 2024, Hernández was announced as the first base coach for the Dominican Republic national baseball team in the 2024 WBSC Premier12.

+Hernández joined the Leones de Yucatán as the team's third base coach for the 2025 season.
+On May 26, 2025, Hernández was fired by Yucatán.